janlemon/PublicHolidays/README.md

 ## Contact

-For more information, visit the [OpenHolidays API Project](https://www.openholidaysapi.org) or contact Jan Lemon.
+For more information, visit the [OpenHolidays API Project](https://www.openholidaysapi.org)